 The resource roads covered here are related to forest industrial sector use and covered by forest legislation.

 The primary forest sector resource roads are road permit roads and Forest Service Roads.

-Road permit roads; and
+Road permit roads

 Some resource roads have been established by BC Hydro, including roads that access independent power projects and clean energy projects.

 Some resource roads will be maintained at a wilderness maintenance level which means they are maintained to protect the environment and not for public or industrial use.
 These roads are not maintained for vehicular access.